mendix/docs/content/refguide6/datetime-handling-faq.md

 ### I would like to plan an event at the start of office hours in a different time zone.
 How would I do this?

 You can do this by parsing your time string (for example: 2013-01-01 09:00:00) with a certain format and time zone set, using Java actions.
-The DateTimeLibrary App Store module also provides this functionality.
+The DateTimeLibrary Marketplace module also provides this functionality.
 It works in the same way as parseDateTime at [Parse and format date function calls](parse-and-format-date-function-calls) but has an additional parameter for a time zone.

 ### What does the setting Scheduled event time zone do?